hughjonesd/book/signup.md

 # Sign up

-To receive updates about *Wyclif's Dust*, including events, publication dates, and opportunities to reserve an advance copy, sign up below.
+To receive updates about *Wyclif's Dust*, sign up below.

 **As a thank you, the welcome email will include a link to a free downloadable copy of Chapter One.**